-- Note the minor's location on the train. - Ensure that the minor's location allows sufficient time to prepare for detraining. - Ensure that the minor departs at the correct destination. - Periodically check on the minor or, if necessary, have a Train Attendant periodically check on the minor. - For NEC trains the appointed Train Crew will meet the Station Agent and minor at the designated area on the platform based on their calss of ticket. - Business Class Ticket Business Class Car - Coach Class Ticket Café Car or first coach behind Café Car - Acela First Class Ticket First Class Car - Acela Business Class Café Car or first coach behind Café Car - Keystone Service Quiet Car or First coach behind Quiet Car - d) If the train crew encounters a minor between the ages of 13 and 15 that does not have proper documentation, the following procedures apply: - The Conductor or Assistant Conductor must contact the Customer Service Desk at CNOC (302) 683-2299 or (800) 424-0217 (option 6) to report the incident and provide the reservation number.
-This information will be turned over to the Customer Relations Desk. - The minor should complete the trip through to the ticketed staff station and be turned over to the parent/quardian or station agent/supervisor. - If the destination is an unstaffed station, and the parent or guardian is not there to meet the minor, carry the minor to the next staffed station and turn the minor over to the station agent or supervisor. - Upon arrival at the destination (ticketed or otherwise), release the minor to the parent, guardian or station personnel.
+- Note the minor's location on the train. - Ensure that the minor's location allows sufficient time to prepare for detraining. - Ensure that the minor departs at the correct destination. - Minors must not be left alone at destination station stop. - Remain with the minor until a station employee or the adult meeting the minor has arrived. - Train and engine staff must bring unaccompanied minors into the station if a station employee is not on the platform or the adult meeting the minor has not arrived. - Periodically check on the minor or, if necessary, have a Train Attendant periodically check on the minor. - For NEC trains the appointed Train Crew will meet the Station employee and minor at the designated area on the platform based on their class of ticket. - d) If the train crew encounters a minor between the ages of 13 and 15 that does not have proper documentation, the following procedures apply: - The Conductor/Assistant Conductor must contact the Customer Service Desk at CNOC (302) 683-2299 or (800) 424-0217 (option 6) to report the incident and provide the reservation number.
+This information will be turned over to the Customer Relations Desk. - The minor should complete the trip through to the ticketed staff station and be turned over to the parent/guardian or station employee/supervisor. - If the destination is an unstaffed station, and the parent or guardian is not there to meet the minor, carry the minor to the next staffed station and turn the minor over to the station employee or supervisor. - The adult meeting the minor must show identification to the station employee, Conductor/Assistant Conductor before being allowed to depart with the minor.
+Station employee, Conductor/Assistant Conductor would have the adult picking up the unaccompanied minor, sign where indicated and validate the signature.
+The station employee, Conductor/Assistant Conductor would return the completed form (NRPC 770) to the station agent in the ticket office, at the destination, to file in accordance with records retention.
+The conductor maintains custody of the minor until the minor is turned over to the adult picking up the unaccompanied minor or station employee.

-• The Conductor will receive one copy of the "Unaccompanied Minor Notification and Release" (NRPC 770) from the boarding Station Agent that must be given to the destination Station Agent where the unaccompanied minor detrains.
+The Conductor will receive one copy of the "Unaccompanied Minor Notification and Release" (NRPC 770) from the boarding Station Employee that must be given to the destination Station Employee where the unaccompanied minor detrains.
 (The Conductor will not keep a copy of "Unaccompanied Minor Notification and Release" (NRPC 770) for their own records.)